Latest Lion Aid News

 NO INDUSTRY WITHOUT CLIENTS

-The canned hunting industry could not have been created without ethically and morally compromised clients – the hunters themselves.
+The canned hunting (warning, video has disturbing content) industry could not have been created without ethically and morally compromised clients – the hunters themselves.
 If someone were to breed chimpanzees, would there be clients to hunt them?
 If lions could be bred in the UK, would trophy hunters line up to shoot them?

 The canned hunting industry provides a guaranteed easy kill.
 The lion canned hunting industry in South Africa was not opposed by international hunting organizations like the Safari Club International, in fact a separate category of awards for canned trophies was established.
 Yet the Safari Club promotes ethical hunting practices?
 Canned hunting is seen overall as a “bargain basement” opportunity to get lion trophies.
 A Wall Mart for lion wall decorations and rugs?
 We have reported that some operations promoted reduced prices during the World Cup in South Africa and some even had a “two for one sale” – come and hunt a male and a female!